 Dress code for visiting

 As with all Asian countries, visiting a temple in Cambodia means you must dress appropriately.
 Men and women must wear clothing that covers shoulders and women especially must wear clothing that is below the knee.
 You will be denied access to many temples around Asia if you are not wearing the correct clothing, the dress code is taken very seriously.

 Make sure you bring water, sun cream as you will out walking in the sun for most of the day, ensure you have a valid pass to the temples, and a camera for all the photo opportunities, trust me there are many!

 The Angkor Wat Temple is the most famous and popular of all temples within the area and it is often the number one reason for many travelers to visit Cambodia.
 Along with being the largest religious monument in the world, it has also become a Unesco World Heritage site.
 You can walk for hours and hours and still not hit the surface of this stunning site so do not underestimate the amount of time it takes to get around.

 Sunrise at Angkor Wat One of the busiest times to enter this temple is before sunrise.
 There is an area in front of the main temple within the Angkor Wat complex where many tourists gather to watch the sunrise behind the stunning architecture.
 If you are looking to get a glimpse, you should arrive around 5 am when the complex opens as it can get extremely busy.

 Time to arrive: Before sun rise

-Located at the very centre of the Archeological park, the Bayon temple, otherwise known as the “faces” temple is a favourite amongst many and included in the “big three” along with Angkor Wat and Ta Phrom.
+Located at the very centre of the Archeological park, the Bayon temple, otherwise known as the “faces” temple is a favourite for many.
 It is renowned for the faces carved into stone offering photo opportunities at every corner, one of the most intriguing being the ‘touching noses’ of two faces.